-We cross the April 25th Suspension Bridge, one of the world’s longest suspension bridges, which connect the city of Lisbon to the southern margin.
+Cross the April 25th Suspension Bridge, one of the world’s longest suspension bridges, which connects the city of Lisbon to the southern margin.
 The bridge was built in 1966 and is often compared to the Golden Gate Bridge in San Francisco, due to their similarities (they were also built by the same construction company).
-After a brief photo stop at the Christ the King Statue we continue to the monumental area of Belem.
-Visit to Jeronimos Monastery (Church) founded by King Manuel and designed by the architect Boytac considered one of the most prominent monasteries in Portugal.
+After a brief photo stop at Christ the King Statue we continue to the monumental area of Belém.
+We visit Jerónimos Monastery (Church) founded by King Manuel and designed by the architect Boytac and is considered one of the most prominent monasteries in Portugal.